Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

 - [LightSpigot 1.8.8](https://www.mc-market.org/resources/16933/) - A free 1.8.8 Spigot fork focused on adding some optimizations and features for HCF servers, like enderpearls teleporting through slabs.
 Version: 1.8.8
+Currently Active

 - [LightSpigot 1.16.5](https://www.mc-market.org/resources/17753/) - A 1.16.5 Spigot fork with some spawner / general performance optimizations and custom knockback editing.
 Version: 1.16.5
+Currently Active

 - [VoltaneSpigot](https://www.mc-market.org/threads/571429/) - A 1.8.8 based TacoSpigot fork with built-in 1.7 - 1.16 client support with multi-thread support, custom knockback editing, discord server integration, and a lot of factions based features.
 Version: 1.8.8

 - [SSSpigot](https://www.mc-market.org/resources/14122/) - A 1.16.5 Paper fork with multi-thread support, useless code removal, some general optimizations, and tracking metrics disabled.
 Version: 1.16.5
+Currently Active

 - [RocketMC](https://www.mc-market.org/resources/13898/) - A 1.15.2 Tuinity fork with a built-in monitoring system, plugin manager (enabling, disabling, command info), and general performance optimizations.
 Version: 1.15.2
+DISCONTINUED

+- [aSpigot]() - aSpigot is a premium 1.7.10 Paper fork with custom knockback editing, togglable things like mob AI, and various features pointed at HCF servers.

+- [BeeSpigot]() - BeeSpigot is a premium 1.15.2 Paper fork with custom knockback editing, togglable things like mob AI, and some general optimizations.

+- [CoronaSpigot]() - CoronaSpigot is a premium 1.8.8 Paper fork with custom knockback editing and some general optimizations.

+- [ender]() - encer is a 1.16.5 PurPur/Airplane fork hoping for top performance.
+Currently there are no releases.

+- [GuardSpigot]() - GuardSpigot is a 1.8.8 $99 premium TacoSpigot fork with features like custom knockback editing, lag machine detection, and a bunch of things you can toggle like mob AI for performance gain / gameplay change.

+- [Hotpur]() - HotPur is a 1.16.5 (?) fork of PurPur attempting to add Fabric mod support.

+- [NachoSpigot]() - NachoSpigot is a 1.8.8 TacoSpigot fork aimed at bringing modern patches and optimizations to 1.8.
+It seems abandoned though as there have been no edits in months.
+The support discord is also dead, so do not expect any support.

+- [Rainforest]() - RainForest is a 1.16.1 - 1.16.5 Paper fork with optimizations that they're testing out/optimizations that they plan to keep to themselves.

+- [SportBukkit]() - SportBukkit is a 1.12.2 (I think) fork of CraftBukkit improving stability and adding some new features.
+It was developed for and by the StratusNetwork server.

+- [SportPaper]() - SportPaper is a 1.8.8 fork of Paper improving performance even more.
+It is developed for and by the StratusNetwork server.

+- [SternalSpigot]() - SternalSpigot is a premium 1.8.8 TacoSpigot fork that tries to move a lot of processes to an async system, has some general optimizations, and has some knockback profiles to switch between for different results.

+- [wSpigot]() - wSpigot is a 1.7.10 Paper fork with custom knockback profiles, built in 1.8 client support, and a lot of HCF based features/optimizations.

 ### Modded Server JARS

 - [Forge](http://files.minecraftforge.net/) - Forge is a server software based on the MCP.
 Both the server and client need to be running the mods.
 Version: 1.1 - 1.16.5
+Currently Active

 - [Fabric](https://fabricmc.net/) - Fabric, unlike Forge, is not based on the MCP.
 This allows it to be updated for snapshots easier. **It is incompatible with Forge.**
 Version: 1.14 - 21w06a (1.17 Snapshot)
+Currently Active

 ### Plugins and Mods

 - [Magma](https://magmafoundation.org/) - Minecraft Forge hybrid server implementing the Spigot/Bukkit API (Cauldron for 1.12).
 Version: 1.12.2
+Currently Active

 - [Mohist](https://mohistmc.com/) - Minecraft Forge hybrid server implementing the Paper/Spigot/Bukkit API(1.12.2/1.16).
 Formerly known as Thermos/Kettle/Cauldron/MCPC+.
 Version: 1.7.10, 1.12.2, 1.16.5
+Currently Active

 - [Arclight](https://github.com/IzzelAliz/Arclight) - A Minecraft Bukkit(1.15/1.16) server implementation on Forge using Mixin.
 Version: 1.14 - 1.16
+Currently Active

 - [SpongeForge](https://www.spongepowered.org/downloads/spongeforge) - SpongeForge allows both SpongeVanila plugins as well as Forge mods on one server.
 Version: 1.10.2 - 1.12.2
+Currently Active

 - [Cardboard](https://www.curseforge.com/minecraft/mc-mods/cardboard) - Cardboard (formerly Bukkit4Fabric) is a Fabric mod that adds support for the popular Bukkit/Spigot modding API.
 This mod lets you use plugins that are made for Bukkit and it's derivatives (Spigot and Paper) with Fabric.
 It's not server software but allows Fabric servers to run Bukkit plugins.
 Version: 1.16.4 - 1.16.5
+Currently Active

 - [AtomMC](https://github.com/josephworks/AtomMC) - Atom is a Minecraft Server Software that is based on Minecraft Forge and CraftBukkit for 1.12.2 version of Minecraft.
 Version: 1.12.2
+Currently Active

 - MCPC+ - The First Hybrid server for Bukkit and Forge Combination.